DaSH-Lab-CSIS/dashideas/README.md

 **Rating of the project (Easy / Medium / Hard)**: Medium

-The relentless advancements in compute resources have only intensified the visibility of I/O Bottlenecks, which persist as critical challenges in high-performance computing(HPC) clusters.
+The relentless advancements in compute resources have only intensified the visibility of I/O bottlenecks, which persist as critical challenges in high-performance computing (HPC) clusters.
 While parallel file systems (PFS) like BeeGFS are widely adopted to mitigate these challenges, their native, out-of-the-box configurations often introduce operational complexities that fall short of addressing the nuanced demands of modern workloads.
 Current implementations rely heavily on manual directory-specific storage pool assignments and static striping policies that need user expertise.
 This leaves non-expert users grappling with inefficient data placement, and missed optimization opportunities.
 To bridge this implementation gap, we propose an Intelligent Pooling System for BeeGFS, a system that invokes context-sensitive resource management to better align the storage behavior with workload environments without human intervention.

 **Resources:**
 - [BeeGFS](https://www.beegfs.io/content/)